-- 2. In the same section of the report referred to in subsection 1, information shall be provided regarding: - a) adoption of a corporate governance code of conduct issued by regulated market management companies or trade associations, giving reasons for any decision not to adopt one or more provisions, together with the corporate governance practices actually applied by the company over and above any legal or regulatory obligations.
-The company shall also indicate where the adopted corporate governance code of conduct may be accessed by the public;
+Art 123-bis - Report on corporate governance and ownership structures Page of Report 2.
+In the same section of the report referred to in subsection 1, information shall be provided regarding: a) adoption of a corporate governance code of conduct issued by regulated market management companies or trade associations, giving reasons for any decision not to adopt one or more provisions, together with the corporate governance practices actually applied by the company over and above any legal or regulatory obligations.
+The company shall also indicate where the adopted corporate governance code of conduct may be accessed by the public; Page 11 b) the main characteristics of existing risk management and internal control systems used in relation to the financial reporting process, including consolidated reports, where applicable; Page 69, 73 the operating procedures of the shareholders' meeting, its main powers, shareholders' rights and their terms of exercise, if different from those envisaged by legal and regulatory provisions applicable as supplementary measures; Page 83 d) the composition and operations of the management and control bodies and their committees.
+Page 38, 42, 50, 51, 56, 61 d-bis) a description of the diversity policies applied regarding the structure of the administrative, management and auditing bodies in relation to aspects such as age, gender and training/professional courses taken, with a description of the objectives, implementation methods and results of said policies.
+If no policy is applied, the company must clearly and precisely indicate the reasons for said choice Page 39

-Page 11

-b) the main characteristics of existing risk management and internal control systems used in relation to the financial reporting process, including consolidated reports, where applicable; Page 65, 69 c) the operating procedures of the shareholders' meeting, its main powers, shareholders' rights and their terms of exercise, if different from those envisaged by legal and regulatory provisions applicable as supplementary measures; Page 79 d) the composition and operations of the management and control bodies and their committees.

-Page 34, 38, 46, 51, 57

-d-bis) a description of the diversity policies applied regarding the structure of the administrative, management and auditing bodies in relation to aspects such as age, gender and training/professional courses taken, with a description of the objectives, implementation methods and results of said policies.
-If no policy is applied, the company must clearly and precisely indicate the reasons for said choice Page 35 the European Central Bank, an EU institution responsible for the prudential supervision of banks within the Single Supervisory Mechanism, which comprises the same ECB and the national competent authorities.
-Its main aim is to contribute to the safety and soundness of the banking system and the stability of the financial system within the EU as well as to ensure a consistent and efficient prudential supervision (www.ecb.europa.eu))